 An extension cord is an insulated, flexible electric wire fitted with a plug at one end and one or more outlets on the other.
-It provides a convenient, way to use electrical equipment that can’t reach a wall outlet.
+It is a convenient tool to use when electrical equipment can’t reach an outlet.

-These important safety principles can help keep your office safe from electrical hazards:
+These important safety tips can help to keep your home and/or office safe from electrical hazards:

-- Extension cords should only be used on a temporary basis; unplug and safely store them after every use.
+- Extension cords should only be used on a temporary basis.
+Unplug and safely store them after each use.

-- Never use a cord that feels hot or is damaged in any way.
-Touching even a single exposed strand can give you an electric shock or burn.
+- Never use a cord that feels hot or is frayed or damaged.
+Touching even a single exposed strand can cause electric shock or burn.

-- Make sure extension cords are properly rated for their intended use, indoor or outdoor, and meet or exceed the power needs of the appliance or tool being used.
+- Make sure extension cords are properly labeled for their intended use (indoor or outdoor), and meet or exceed the power needs of the appliance or tool being plugged in.

-- Insert plugs fully so that no part of the prongs is exposed when the extension cord is in use.
+- Insert the plug completely so that no part of the prong is exposed when the extension cord is in use.

-- Do not nail or staple electrical cords to walls or baseboards.
+- Do not nail or staple extension cords to walls or baseboards.

 - If an extension cord is needed for a longer period of time, temporary power taps can be used when insufficient electrical receptacles are available.
-These devices may have 3 to 6 electrical receptacles, a circuit breaker, a 6-ft. to 15-ft. cord and a surge protector, and should bear the mark of a certified testing organization.
+These devices may have three to six electrical receptacles, a circuit breaker, a 6-ft. to 15-ft. cord and a surge protector, and should bear the mark of a certified testing organization.

-- Ensure that all extension cords are certified by a nationally recognized testing laboratory such as UL, CSA, or ETL, and read the manufacturer’s instructions carefully.
+- Ensure that all extension cords are certified by a nationally recognized testing laboratory such as UL, CSA, or ETL.
+Also, be sure to read the manufacturer’s instructions carefully.

 Facts and Statistics

-Extension cords are a leading cause of electrical fires, and can cause injury and death if used improperly.
+Extension cords are a leading cause of electrical fires, and can cause serious injury, and even death, if used improperly.

-- An estimated 3,300 residential fires originate from extension cords each year, killing and injuring over 300 people.
+- An estimated 3,300 residential fires originate from extension cords each year.

-- More than half of the injuries involve fractures, lacerations, contusions, or sprains caused by people tripping over the cords.
+- More than half of the injuries caused by people tripping over extension cords involve fractures, lacerations, contusions, or sprains.

-Continual use can cause the insulation to rapidly deteriorate, creating a dangerous shock and fire hazard.
+- Continual use of an extension cord can cause the insulation to deteriorate, which creates a dangerous shock and fire hazard.

 A heavy reliance on extension cords is an indication that you have too few outlets to address your electrical needs.
-Have additional outlets installed by a licensed electrician where you need them.
+If this is the case in your home or office, we strongly encourage you to have additional outlets installed by a licensed electrician.